quicwg/base-drafts/draft-ietf-quic-transport.md

 RETIRE_CONNECTION_ID frames in a timely manner.

-An endpoint that receives a NEW_CONNECTION_ID frame with a sequence number smaller than the Retire Prior To field of a NEW_CONNECTION_ID frame received before, MUST immediately send a corresponding RETIRE_CONNECTION_ID frame.
+An endpoint that receives a NEW_CONNECTION_ID frame with a sequence number smaller than the Retire Prior To field of a previously received NEW_CONNECTION_ID frame, MUST immediately send a corresponding RETIRE_CONNECTION_ID frame that retires the newly received connection ID.

 The Retire Prior To field MUST be less than or equal to the Sequence Number field.
 Receiving a value greater than the Sequence Number MUST be treated as a